 Each year, the Supervisory Board sets financial and non-financial performance criteria for the variable remuneration of the Executive Management Board members that are adapted to the respective situation, so that the financial and non-financial performance criteria relevant for the respective fiscal year exactly match the Company’s situation at the time they are set.
 For this reason, the individual financial and non-financial performance criteria are not presented in the remuneration system of the Company's Executive Management Board.

-When determining total remuneration, the Supervisory Board primarily draws on the extensive experience gained by the individual Supervisory Board members in the context of their activities on the management and control bodies of other comparable companies in the relevant industry.
+When determining total remuneration, the Supervisory Board primarily draws on the extensive experience gained by the individual Supervisory Board members in the context of their activities on the management and control bodies of other comparable companies in the industry.

 Members of the Executive Management Board are not contractually required to invest the variable remuneration amounts granted to them in shares of the Company.